Building Stateful Agents with Letta

 Agents vs Threads

-In Letta, can you can think of an agent as a single entity that has a single message history which is treated as infinite.
+In Letta, you can think of an agent as a single entity that has a single message history which is treated as infinite.
 The sequence of interactions the agent has experienced through its existence make up the agent’s state (or memory).

 One distinction between Letta and other agent frameworks is that Letta does not have the notion of message threads (or sessions).
 Instead, there are only stateful agents, which have a single perpetual thread (sequence of messages).